phy-guanzh/Talk2022/talk1_LHE/README.md

 set param_card MASS 1 0.00469
 ```

+madspin is one module can decay particles because in some cases, you can not decay particles by process card directly.

+then you need to add madspin card.

+one example in genproduction:
+ggh_dalitzeffective_5f_LO

 Until now, you can define process, generate events at hard process level and analyse them by yourself.
 if necessary, you can change the default model/paramters and correct correponding cards.

+## HELP

+about MG5@NLO, if you meet problems and need help, you can ask questions in Madgraph5_aMC@NLO launchpad: https://answers.launchpad.net/mg5amcnlo